Skip To Content

 COM 120 Introduction to New Media 3 credits

-The English faculty also strongly recommend that, beyond courses counting for the major, students take at least two American and/or world history courses.
-The English faculty further recommend that, beyond courses counting for the major, students take two sequential international language or culture classes, especially if the student is considering graduate study or wishes to broaden their familiarity with diverse literatures.
+The English faculty also strongly recommend that, beyond courses counting for the major, students take 1) at least two American and/or world history courses and 2) two sequential international language classes offered via LVAIC or NCC, with whom the department is affiliated.

 Course Requirements for the English Minor